bwoody3142/FullCourtAnalytics/Documentation/User.md

  ![Stats Center](https://github.com/bwoody3142/FullCourtAnalytics/blob/master/AuxiliaryFiles/StatsCenter.PNG)<br>
  - You can toggle between Classic and Advanced stats by selecting either option in the top left of the stats chart.
  - You can also view various Shooting stats.
-- If you would like to go back to splash page hit the "Home" button.
+- If you would like to go back to splash page hit the *Home* button.
-- If you would like to sign out hit the "Sign-Out" button.
+- If you would like to sign out hit the *Sign Out* button.

 ## Lineups